tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Sep 07 2007

-Dale Hills (a 46-year-old White high school dropout) entered a church, ready to deliver a speech to religious people.
+Dale Hills (a 46-year-old white high school dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Dale Hills had extensive experience in preaching his views to theists.
 He was not afraid.

 Dale Hills used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 To prove his's point, Dale Hills described an example where he personally witnessed Karma divinely healing someone.
 Dale Hills argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.